funRiceGenes/funRiceGenes.github.io/_posts/OS/D/2015-01-20-OsDREB1F~RCBF2.md

     + One OsDREB1F variant in the activation domain of OsDREB1F gene which led to conversion of aspartate amino acid to glutamate was found to be associated with drought tolerance

 * **Connection**
+    + __OsDREB1F~RCBF2__, __OsPM19L1~OsPM1__, [OsNAC45 is Involved in ABA Response and Salt Tolerance in Rice](http://www.ncbi.nlm.nih.gov/pubmed?term=OsNAC45 is Involved in ABA Response and Salt Tolerance in Rice%5BTitle%5D),  Quantitative real time RT-PCR suggested that seven genes may be regulated by OsNAC45 including OsCYP89G1, OsDREB1F, OsEREBP2, OsERF104, OsPM1, OsSAMDC2, and OsSIK1
+    + __OsDREB1F~RCBF2__, __OsEREBP2~ERF99__, [OsNAC45 is Involved in ABA Response and Salt Tolerance in Rice](http://www.ncbi.nlm.nih.gov/pubmed?term=OsNAC45 is Involved in ABA Response and Salt Tolerance in Rice%5BTitle%5D),  Quantitative real time RT-PCR suggested that seven genes may be regulated by OsNAC45 including OsCYP89G1, OsDREB1F, OsEREBP2, OsERF104, OsPM1, OsSAMDC2, and OsSIK1
+    + __OsDREB1F~RCBF2__, __OsSIK1~OsERL__, [OsNAC45 is Involved in ABA Response and Salt Tolerance in Rice](http://www.ncbi.nlm.nih.gov/pubmed?term=OsNAC45 is Involved in ABA Response and Salt Tolerance in Rice%5BTitle%5D),  Quantitative real time RT-PCR suggested that seven genes may be regulated by OsNAC45 including OsCYP89G1, OsDREB1F, OsEREBP2, OsERF104, OsPM1, OsSAMDC2, and OsSIK1

 [//]: # * **Key figures**